-First, the pricing was pretty consistent no matter what journey we took.
+- The pricing was consistent no matter what journey we took.

-Finally, not once did a driver dispute a fair or ask for more money when we arrived, not once did they try to go a longer route or take us to the wrong place.
+- Not once did a driver dispute a fare or ask for more money when we arrived.
+They never tried to go a longer route or take us to the wrong place.